swaptacular/swpt_accounts/protocol.rst

    reserved:

    * Bit ``0`` has the meaning "unreachable account", indicating that the account can not receive incoming transfers.
-Eeach "scheduled for deletion" account MUST be indicated as "unreachable account" as well.
+Creditor's accounts that are "scheduled for deletion" MUST be indicated and act as unreachable accounts. [#debtor-creditor-id]_

    * Bit ``1`` has the meaning "overflown account", indicating that the account's principal have breached the ``int64`` boundaries.